barisozmen/language-comparisons/docs/environment_setup/scheme_setup.md

 2. **Library/module loading errors**:
    - Check your load paths are correctly set
-   - Verify file extensions match the implementation (.scm for Guile, .rkt for Racket)
+   - Verify file extensions match the implementation (.scm is standard)
    - Use absolute paths if relative paths aren't working

 3. **Parentheses matching**: